-If an organism that is detected on truss tomatoes from the Netherlands that has not been categorised, it will require assessment to determine its quarantine status and if phytosanitary action is required.
-The detection of any significant pests of quarantine concern not already identified in the analysis may result in the suspension of the trade while a review is conducted to ensure that the existing measures continue to provide the appropriate level of phytosanitary protection for Australia.
+If an organism is detected on truss tomatoes from the Netherlands that has not been categorised, it will require assessment to determine its quarantine status and if phytosanitary action is required.
+The detection of any significant pests of quarantine concern not already identified in the analysis may result in the suspension of the trade while a review is conducted to ensure that measures are implemented that continue to provide the appropriate level of phytosanitary protection for Australia.